Our Principles

 Some opportunities for doing good can be vastly more promising than others, and we strive to use our limited time and resources to achieve as much impact as we can.
 This goal is fundamental to how we operate and has three direct implications that are worth highlighting.

-The core question all our efforts try to answer is: “how can I use my career to help others as much as possible?”
+The core question all our efforts try to answer is: “how can I use my career to best help others?”
 Our audience (that’s you!) may have different views on what that means, and may want to take other considerations in their choice of career.
-But we believe that, in many circumstances, some opportunities allow you to do much more good than others, even with the same resources and even without significant sacrifices to other considerations.
-That’s why we’ll often encourage you to search for a career that does as much good as you can, and not just some good.
+But we believe that, in many circumstances, some opportunities allow you to do much more good than others, even with the same resources and even without significant sacrifices.

 Relying on evidence, analysis and expertise